 What’s the pattern here?
-Child is upset.
+The child is upset.
 The child is never allowed to have the upset without parental attention, and therefore the upset pulls the parent into it.
 The upset becomes like a magnet.
-And child feels better.
+And the child feels better.

 The pattern is that you consistently give attention to behaviors and emotions you’d like to eliminate.
 You’re repeatedly pulled into problems that your son should be working out for himself.
 How can you recognize this pattern?

-6. Do you doubt their ability to resolve their own upsets?
+- Do you doubt their ability to resolve their upsets?